Cartographic

 positionssargeom.coordinates.Cartographic

-The sequence of Cartographic instances to append.
+The Cartographic instance to append.

 Raises: